Archaeological remnants of the Jerusalem Temple: Objects believed to be forgeries

-Surviving evidence of the Second Temple
+Second Temple

 The term "Second Temple" describes the temple described in the Bible as having been built after the accession of Cyrus the Great to the throne of the Persian Empire in 559 BCE made the re-establishment of the city of Jerusalem and the rebuilding of the Temple possible.
 The physical evidence for the existence of this Temple is extensive.
 Consecrated in 516 BCE by the exiles returning from Babylon under Ezra and Nehemiah, it is contained within a far grander edifice.
 This edifice of the ancient Temple Mount was expanded at least twice more, once under the Hasmonean dynasty and then under Herod the Great, who turned it into one of the largest built structures in the ancient world.

 Hasmonean expansion

 The Hasmonean dynasty expanded the 500 cubit square Temple platform toward the south; distinctive Hasmonean ashlars are visible in the Eastern Wall.

 Herodian expansion

 The massive Herodian expansion produced the Temple of Jesus' time.